perseas/Pyrseas/docs/cmdargs.rst

 The Pyrseas utilities support the following command line options:

--H `host`, ---host= `host`
+.. cmdoption:: -H <host>
+               --host <host>

-    Specifies the host name of the machine on which the PostgreSQL server is running.
-The default host name is 'localhost'.
+    Specifies the `host name` of the machine on which the PostgreSQL server is running.
+The default host name is determined by PostgreSQL (normally, a Unix-domain socket or ``localhost``).

--h, ---help
+.. cmdoption:: -h, --help

     Show help about the program's command line arguments, and exit.

--o `file`, ---output= `file`
+.. cmdoption:: -o <file>
+               --output <file>

-    Send output to the specified file.
+    Send output to the specified `file`.
 If this is omitted, the standard output is used.

--p `port`, ---port= `port`
+.. cmdoption:: -p <port>
+               --port <port>

-    Specifies the TCP port on which the PostgreSQL server is listening for connections.
-The default port number is 5432.
+    Specifies the `port` on which the PostgreSQL server is listening for connections.
+The default port number is determined by PostgreSQL (normally, 5432).

--U `username`, ---user= `username`
+.. cmdoption:: -U <username>
+               --user <username>

-    User name to connect as.
-The default user name is provided by the environment variable :envvar:`USER`.
+    `User name` to connect as.
+The default user name is determined by PostgreSQL (normally, the name of the user running the program).

----version
+.. cmdoption:: --version

     Print the program version and exit.

--W, ---password
+.. cmdoption:: -W, --password

     Force the program to prompt for a password before connecting to a database.
 If this option is not specified and password